Customer Value Proposition Example: Do This One Thing and Drive Even More Shareholder Value ⏱️

 Julian Segal is the CEO at Caltex.
 He’s one of the few CEOs in Australia to have actively sponsored and invested in the development of a sophisticated customer value proposition example.
 Therefore, this was applied to their Complex Supply and Retail Convenience businesses.

 Their customer value proposition example aims to extend and build upon current Caltex assets, capabilities and customer base to develop the two sides of the business in both existing and new markets.
-Thus, it takes an integrated view of margin management and views business growth as inextricably linked to their suppliers, customers and end consumers.
+Thus, it takes an integrated view of margin management and views business growth as inextricably linked to its suppliers, customers and end consumers.
 Additionally, unpinning their customer value proposition is detailed value engineering and value driver analysis across the value chain.

 A varied mix of tested organisational and customer value drivers and associated economic values make up the core components of their customer value proposition example.
 Therefore, Caltex has refined its value share formula using advanced customer, commercial and pricing analytics.
 However, they have also had checks in place to validate assumptions drawn from more traditional integrated financial planning practices.